jamsbrisc/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 This week encompassed multiple topics including architecture, cloud services, the Well-Architected Framework, budgets and billing, utilizing the CLI/scripting, and IAM.
 I ran into a few issues with this week's required assignments; however, the homework challenge went smoothly.
 For the challenge I added MFA and created an IAM user.
-I also created the conceptual and logical diagram - these were both recreations to become acquiainted with Lucid Charts and do not significantly differ from the provided examples.
+I also created the conceptual and logical diagram - these were both recreations to become acquainted with Lucid Charts and do not significantly differ from the provided examples.
 Please see links:

 **Conceptual**: